This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 But now it's time to consider improving upon another existing "cookie-cutter" convention.

-Now to Cut tailored cable lengths allowing for reduced costs in cabling,
+Cut tailored cable lengths allowing for reduced costs in cabling,

 reduced phantom energy loss,